andrewjamesford/andrewford-co-nz-11ty/content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/index.md

 Make sure you have Ollama running.
 You should have a cute little llama sitting in your menu bar, when it's running.

-{% figure "./content/articles/ai-assisted-coding-tools-codellama-vs-github-copilot-chat/ollama-menu-bar.png", "The Ollama menu bar icon", "(min-width: 30em) 50vw, 100vw" %}
+{% figure "./ollama-menu-bar.png", "The Ollama menu bar icon" %}

 We first of all need to locally install the CodeLlama model.
 To do this open your terminal and input the following: